LMFDB/lmfdb/Postgres_FAQ.md

    The `reload` method is the fastest option, but requires you to produce an appropriate file.

+1. What if I change my mind and want to revert to the old version of a table, from before a reload?

+   You can use the `reload_revert` method to switch back to the old version.
+Note that this will also work for the `rewrite` method, since it relies on `reload`.
+If you want to undo a `reload_all`, see the `reload_all_revert` method on `db`.

+   There is no built-in way to undo direct additions to tables via `copy_from`, `upsert`, or `insert_many`.

 1. What is an `extra_table`?

    A few large tables (e.g. `nf_fields` and `ec_curves`) have been split in two.